 Skip to content

-Each scan is actually stored as a JSON inside Redis, but for the sake of simplicity, we never edit or read those JSONs by hand.
+Each scan is actually stored as a JSON inside Redis, but for the sake of simplicity, we do not edit or read those JSONs by hand.
 Instead we rely on Redis-OM library to wrap them into python objects.

 scan

-We never handle direct Redis requests neither.
-This is hidden in the DataStore object.
-From a DataStore we can directly retrieve the Scans we are looking for.
+We never handle direct Redis queries neither.
+This is hidden in the DataStore object, from which we can directly retrieve the Scans we are looking for.

 Scan key#